-Your living cost in Sweden will naturally depend on your individual lifestyle.
-Eating out and travelling around can be expensive and is something that you may want to consider when planning your budget.
-It is common for students to cook their own food and bring left-overs for lunch.
+Your living costs in Sweden will naturally depend on your individual lifestyle.
+Eating out and travelling around can be expensive and this is something you may want to consider when planning your budget.
+It is common for students to cook their own food and bring leftovers for lunch.
 Many stores and food outlets offer student discounts.

 Students requiring a residence permit must, by law, demonstrate that they have funds of at least SEK 8 514 per month of study.

 Swedish students who have been approved for full students loans and grants from the Swedish government receive approximately SEK 9 000–10 000 per month.
 Many international students get by on a budget somewhere in between the required SEK 8 514 per month and the Swedish student loan amount, depending on their lifestyle.

 Below is a breakdown of how a monthly budget may look, depending on your specific cost of rent and leisure activities:

 - Accommodation: SEK 3 200–4 800

 - Miscellaneous expenses including clothing, mobile phone, leisure, etc: SEK 1 500

 When you join Studentlund, you get a student card, ’Studentkortet’, that (together with your regular ID card) gives you discounts at certain cafés, restaurants and on travel tickets (e.g. Skånetrafiken and SJ,) as well as on computers, mobile phones, fashion and books etc., both in shops and online.

 Cash is not commonly used in Sweden.